the-13th-letter/derivepassphrase/towncrier.d/+mkdocs_offline.fixed.md

-Add alternate MkDocs configuration for building the documentation in offline mode.
+Add an alternate MkDocs configuration for building the documentation in offline mode.